Putin foe Navalny defiant as trial opens in Russia

 Navalny's case has caused international concern and two Western diplomats were among those packed into the small Leninsky Court.
 They declined comment.

-Former finance minister Alexei Kudrin, who still has the ear of the Kremlin, said the trial brought to mind the idea of "time travel" back to the Soviet era and warned that it "calls into question the basics of the market economy".
+Former finance minister Alexei Kudrin, who still has the ear of the Kremlin, said the trial brought to mind the idea of "time travel" to the Soviet-era and warned that it "calls into question the basics of the market economy".

 Navalny's supporters in Kirov said they would keep supporting him.
 In a show of defiance, they have made the password for their Internet account navalny2018, a reference to the year when the next presidential election is scheduled.

-(Additional reporting by Alissa de Carbonnel in Moscow; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Andrew Roche)
+(Reporting by Gabriela Baczynska; Writing by Timothy Heritage and Alissa de Carbonnel; Editing by Kevin Liffey)